dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 **5. Use AutoMLStep**

-A pipeline is created using AutoMLStep.
+In `Fig. 19` we can verify that the pipeline was successfuly created.

 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/pipelines_runs.JPG)
 **Fig. 19 - Pipeline created**

-The pipeline includes all previous steps so we can see again the Bankmarketing dataset with the AutoML module.
+The pipeline includes all previous steps so we can see again the Bankmarketing dataset with the AutoML module `(Fig. 20)`.
+<\b><\b>
 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/registered_datasets.JPG)
 **Fig. 20 - Registered datasets.**